moduloTech/toolbox/README.md

   * You can be much more picky when taking your **feature screenshots** (see below)

 ## Feature screenshots

+Beauty is at the core of our apps and philosophy, therefore, everytime you update a view or anything that is visible by the end-user, you **have to** include a screenshot (or video) of your changes in the MR (not the issue).

 ## How
 ## When